 Date: 25 April 2021 at 9.30pm

-The Mighty Ocean opens a musical dialogue between mankind and the environment, touching on the entrancing power of the sea, while questioning the destructive influence of mankind on our endangered oceans.
-The piece is scored and arranged for 12 musicians including Irish traditional legends Máirtín O’Connor, Garry O Briain, Cathal Hayden and Seamie O’Dowd, and Galway Music Residency’s ensemble in residence, ConTempo Quartet.
+The Mighty Ocean opens a musical dialogue between mankind and the environment, touching on the entrancing power of the sea, while questioning the destructive influence of humankind on our endangered oceans.
+The piece is scored and arranged for 12 musicians including Irish traditional music legends Máirtín O’Connor, Garry Ó Briain, Cathal Hayden and Seamie O’Dowd and Jimmy Higgins, and Galway Music Residency’s ensemble in residence, ConTempo Quartet.

-The Mighty Ocean is commissioned by Galway 2020, European Capital of Culture, Produced by Galway Music Residency in association with TG4, and Co-Funded by Creative Ireland, Galway City Council and Galway County Council.
+The Mighty Ocean is commissioned by Galway 2020, European Capital of Culture, Produced by Galway Music Residency, with HeavyMan Films, for TG4 and Galway2020, and Co-Funded by Creative Ireland, Galway County Council and Galway City Council.